-We offer a wide range of intellectual property services for both local and international clients in China.
+We offer a wide range of intellectual property services in China for both local and international clients.
 As well as special intellectual property protection services for foreign clients in China.

 China is a “first-to-file” jurisdiction, meaning that it is necessary to register a trademark in order to obtain proprietary rights over it.
 China is also a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
 Trademarks must be registered via the Trademark Office of the State Administration for Industry & Commerce of the People’s Republic of China(CTMO).

 NOTE: In China registered trademarks are valid for a period of ten (10) years from the registration date.
-They can then be renewed for subsequent ten-year periods indefinitely.
+It will then be renewed for subsequent ten-year periods indefinitely.